Tara Shears

 Physics with the CDF detector

-CDF is one of two general purpose particle detectors at Fermilab's Tevatron accelerator.
-It detects and records data from proton antiproton interactions at the highest centre-of-mass energies in the world, and provides an ideal opportunity to explore particle physics in a hadronic environment.
+CDF was one of two general purpose particle detectors at Fermilab's Tevatron accelerator.
+It detected and recorded data from proton antiproton interactions at what, pre-LHC, were the highest centre-of-mass energies in the world, and provided an ideal opportunity to explore particle physics in a hadronic environment.

-I have a particular interest in physics channels that yield b quarks.
+In CDF, I had a particular interest in physics channels that yield b quarks.
 Previous studies of b quark production at Run 1 showed a potential discrepancy when compared to QCD predictions.
 If true, this observation could signal the first hint of physics beyond the Standard Model.
-Understanding b quark production and detection is thus of paramount importance.
-We (Anant Gajjar, Ronan McNulty and myself) developed a novel method to determine b identification efficiency purely from data, which will be used to measure b production.
-We also measure the production rate of photons produced in conjunction with heavy quarks - not only is this a valuable test of QCD, but also a topology that can be significantly enriched by New Physics (eg. supersymmetry) contributions.
+Understanding b quark production and detection was thus of paramount importance.
+We (Anant Gajjar, Ronan McNulty and myself) developed a novel method to determine b identification efficiency purely from data, which was used to measure b production.
+We also measured the production rate of photons produced in conjunction with heavy quarks - not only a valuable test of QCD, but also a topology that can be significantly enriched by New Physics (eg. supersymmetry) contributions.

 More information